aradi/fypp/docs/fypp.rst

   #:set lower = CaseConverter('l')
   #:set upper = CaseConverter('u')

-  @:lower THIS WILL BE CONVERTED TO LOWERCASE
+  @:lower{ THIS WILL BE CONVERTED TO LOWERCASE }
-  @:upper this will be converted to uppercase
+  @:upper{ this will be converted to uppercase }

+.. note:: For backwards compatibility reasons, direct calls without enclosing
+          braces and with ``@@`` as argument seperator are also accepted by Fypp.
+Their usage is not recommended, as they may become obsolate in the future.

 `include` directive